Azure/azure-rest-api-specs/documentation/test-scenario/QuickStart.md

 ![](./import-postman-collection.png)

 After you import postman collection, you will get such requests.
-Now you could debug api test with postman locally.
+Now you could debug API test with postman locally.

 ![](./postman-collection-signalr.PNG)

 #### 5. manual update example value

 After debug with postman, you need to rewrite back all the updated values and run `oav run-test-scenario <test-scenario-file> -e <env.json>` again.
 The result should be successful.

+## Feedback

+If you have any question, feel free to send email to vscswagger@microsoft.com